If you’re looking to tackle a DIY plumbing project, it’s essential to know what you will or will not need to get a Minneapolis plumbing permit for.

 If any of the above require alterations to the existing plumbing systems or attachments, an appropriate plumbing permit will be required.

-How Can One Apply for a Plumbing Permit?
+How Can I Apply For a Minneapolis Plumbing Permit?

 Homeowners or business owners can apply for a plumbing permit through the city of Minneapolis via the application here, or they can call 311 to find out which permit(s) they may need.
 Multiple projects may require their own permits, and the city can help determine what is needed to acquire multiple permits at once.